ysmood/nokit/readme.md

         	# Set the contents and return self.
         	set: (String | Buffer) -> fileInfo

-        	# The parsed path object
+        	# The src file path.
         	path: String

         	# The dest root path.
         	to: String

         	baseDir: String

         	# The destination path.
         	# Alter it if you want to change the output file's location.
-        	# You can set it to string if you don't want "path.format".
+        	# You can set it to string, warp will auto-convert it to object.
         	# It's "valueOf" will return "kit.path.join dir, name + ext".
         	dest: { root, dir, base, ext, name }